mrxk/npv/README.md

 does not expand the glob before executing `npv`.
 The output can be filtered to only ingress or egress rules with either `--ingress-only` or `--egress-only` options.

+The `--linetype` can be left unspecified (the default) or can be `polyline` or `ortho`.
+When specified this will become the linetype skinparam in the resulting PlantUML output.
+This can be useful in very large diagrams.

 The output can be saved and processed with PlantUML or piped directly to it.